- Home

 Building a Sustainable Future with Go 25

 As we work towards a cleaner and greener Singapore, addressing energy efficiency is just as crucial as managing waste effectively.
 Overcooling in homes, offices, and buildings represents a significant drain on our energy resources.
-This year, we launched the Go 25 movement to encourage everyone to set their indoor air-conditioning temperature to 25°C or above in homes, workplaces, and buildings.
+This year, we launched the Go 25 movement to encourage everyone to set their indoor air-conditioning temperature to 25 degrees Celsius or above in homes, workplaces, and buildings.
 I encourage all of you to join this movement by adjusting your air-conditioning settings to 25°C or higher or choosing fans over air-conditioning when possible.
-This simple yet impactful change reduces energy consumption, prevents overcooling, and strengthens our long-term climate resilience.
-When we embrace Go 25 alongside responsible e-waste recycling practices, we can collectively shrink our carbon footprint and build a more sustainable future for Singapore.

 Conclusion